Beyond correlation: The Impact of Human Uncertainty in Measuring the Effectiveness of Automatic Evaluation and

-\textbf{Ordinal values:} Ordinal values have an implicit order, e.g., ratings of quality (very good, good, fair, poor, very poor) \citep{Mishra2018-iv}.
+The type of the data collected, such as nominal, ordinal, interval, ratio, discrete or continuous data, dictate how such data can be aggregated and interpreted.
+The most common types of values collected during automatic or human evaluation are:\\ \textbf{Nominal values:} Nominal data, such as gender, have no natural ranking or ordering.
+Such data are primarily used in human evaluation tasks such as fact checking, where the aim is to verify whether a given text can be inferred from reference content \citep{liu-etal-2023-revisiting} and usually is modeled as a binary classification task.
+Preference judgments such as ``\textit{Is the output of model-A or Model-B better?}'' are also common examples of nominal values collected during human evaluation.
+IRA measures for nominal values include percentage agreement \citep{McHugh2012-sy}, Randolph's-$\kappa$, Fleiss's-$\kappa$, Krippendorff's-$\alpha$ and Cohen's-$\kappa$.\\ \textbf{Ordinal values:} Ordinal values have an implicit order, e.g., ratings of quality (very good, good, fair, poor, very poor) \citep{Mishra2018-iv}.
 The most common use of ordinal values in human evaluation are through Likert scales.
-Likert scales are rating systems of attitude scale to measure the degree to which a person agrees/disagrees with a given statement \citep{RePEc:hal:journl:hal-02557308} and commonly to gauge user perception on qualitative aspects such as readability, coherence, and fluency \citep{VANDERLEE2021101151}.
+Likert scales are rating systems of attitude scale to measure the degree to which a person agrees/disagrees with a given statement \citep{RePEc:hal:journl:hal-02557308} and commonly used to gauge user perception on qualitative aspects such as readability, coherence, and fluency \citep{VANDERLEE2021101151}.
 IRA measures for ordinal values should ideally account for the fact that ratings that are closer to one another (1 vs.\ 2) for a given item indicate a higher agreement than ratings that are further apart (1 vs.\ 4).